Japan internship opportunities

 Funding

 Interns will be offered $8,500 CAD to cover a return, international air travel from Victoria to Japan, and living expenses while in placement (local travel, rent, utilities, food, etc.).
-Students will be responsible to their own travel insurance (approximately $750 CAD for 4 months) and tuition fees (if applicable).
+Students who are not already covered through UVic or another insurance carrier will be responsible for purchasing travel insurance for 4 months.
+Students will be also be responsible for tuition and course fees.

 Apply